Landmarks and attractions of British overseas territories here are not described.

 Urban planning monuments

-Edinburgh Castle - Scotland, City of Edinburgh.
+- Edinburgh Castle - Scotland, City of Edinburgh.
 Dominating element of Edinburgh City, hilltop castle fortress.
-Royal castle located here since 12th century, built in many phases over 12th – 16th century and later.
+Royal castle located here since the 12th century, built in many phases over the 12th – 16th century and later.
 Historically very important complex of buildings.

-Castle Stalker - Scotland, Argyll and Bute.
+- Castle Stalker - Scotland, Argyll and Bute.
 Massive four-storey keep – tower on a tidal islet on Loch Laich.
 One of the most picturesque Scottish castles, preserved in authentic state.
-Small fort built circa 1320, present structure – around 1440ies.
-Abandoned in 1840ies but repaired in 1908.
+Small fort built around 1320, present structure – around the 1440s.
+Abandoned in the 1840s but repaired in 1908.

-Windsor Castle - England, Berkshire.
+- Windsor Castle - England, Berkshire.
 One of the major castles and palaces of the world.
 Castle built by William the Conqueror and soon afterwards used as a royal palace.
 Longest occupied palace in Europe, largest inhabited palace in the world.
-Initial motte and bailey castle was built in 11th century (Round Tower – rebuilt in 19th century), but later the castle was largely extended, always trying to imitate early medieval designs.
-Beautiful 19th century interiors in State Apartments.
+Initial motte and bailey castle was built in the 11th century (Round Tower – rebuilt in the 19th century), but later the castle was largely extended, always trying to imitate early medieval designs.
+Beautiful interiors from the 19th century in State Apartments.
 Site of many important historical events.